 Dr. Robyn Driskell was appointed as Executive Director and President’s Chief of Staff by Interim President David Garland in June 2016.
 Dr. Driskell was appointed Vice President for Board Relations in October 2016.
+Dr. Driskell was named Vice President and Chief of Staff in October 2017.
 She earned her Ph.D.
 (1997) in sociology from Texas A&M University, and her BA (1991) and MA (1993) from Baylor University.

 Prior to being appointed Chief of Staff, she served as Divisional Dean for the Humanities and Social Sciences in the College of Arts and Sciences and Professor of Sociology at Baylor University.